mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT3.md

 $$RES_{Effective}\enspace =\enspace Attribute\enspace Type\enspace RES\enspace +\enspace All\enspace Type\enspace RES\enspace -\enspace RES\enspace Reduction_{Target}\enspace -\enspace RES\enspace Ignored_{Attacker}$$
 For example, the Newborn Dead End Butcher has -20% Ice RES and -10% Ether RES in CBT3.
 Unknown Corruption Complex has 20% Fire RES and 20% Elec RES.
 We can easily choose suitable Agents for battle.

+**When an enemy has a low resistance (≤-20%) to a particular attribute, the damage number for that attribute will flash in white.
+When an enemy has a high resistance (≥20%) to a particular attribute, the damage number for that attribute will become gray.**
+**Organic enemies are weak to Fire, Ethereal enemies are weak to Ice, Robotic enemies are weak to Electric, and Energy enemies are weak to Ether.**

 ## Damage Taken Multiplier
 DMG Taken is just like DMG Bouns.
 DMG Bouns means Attacker deals more DMG, **DMG Taken means Target takes more DMG**.
 So you can easily distinguish between them by description:<br>
 If you have read the discription of Agents' Special Attack or EX Special Attack, you may find the discription like: "Anti_Interrupt is increased while using the skill, and damage taken is reduced by XX%."
 This is DMG Reduction, but in ZZZ CBT3, the DMG Reduction is just added with DMG Taken.
 So: